-- Senior/Principal Developer – This can be a career position at which you want to stay.
-It is perfectly normal to have solid Senior/Principal developers who are happy being individual contributors, and do not want to move to management or general architecture.
+- Senior Developer – This can be a career position at which you want to stay.
+It is perfectly normal to have solid Senior developers who are happy being individual contributors, and do not want to move to management or general architecture.

 - Architect – If you are good at and enjoy designing complex systems and want to stay on the technical track, you may become an Architect.
 Technical architects are often considered the highest position on the technical career ladder.
 Their job descriptions also vary a lot, even to the point that some Architects do not write any code (which can be considered an anti-pattern).

-Anyhow, I would like to stress that role names and their job descriptions differ a lot, and the responsibilities of many roles are sometimes conflated to one.
+Anyhow, I would like to stress that position titles and their job descriptions differ a lot, and the responsibilities of many roles are sometimes conflated to one.

 What is your take on this topic?
 Does what I have written resonate with you, or do you think I could not be more wrong?